dmm1/Ecosphere-Finance/README.md

 ### Installation

-#### Integrate it in ohter Ecosphere apps
+#### Integrate it in other Ecosphere apps
 tbd
 #### Standalone
 Please notice that you will need login via backend as this app does not have a login/logout.

+1. if you dont have started a project you can do it with the following command: django-admin startproject myproject
-1. Clone the repository
+2. Clone the repository https://github.com/dmm1/Ecosphere-Finance.git into your project directory, name the folder "finance"
-2. Install the dependencies
+3. Install the dependencies
-3. add "finance" to settings.py
+4. add "finance" to the apps section in settings.py
-4. Run the migrations
+5. Run the migrations
-5. Start the development server
+6. Start the development server

 ### Screenshots
 ![alt 1](https://github.com/dmm1/Ecosphere-Finance/blob/main/docs/images/1.png?raw=true)